Superfrog: Development

 Superfrog was developed in 1993 and released for the Amiga in the same year by Team17, acting simultaneously as developer and publisher.
-The release was popular enough to spawn an Amiga CD32 version, which could also be played on some Amiga computers fitted with a CD drive.
-Due to its enduring popularity, it was then converted for the PC by Bubball Systems in 1994, running as an MS-DOS program.
-Eric W. Schwartz provided the animation for the introduction.
-The Amiga version was re-released by Islona Software in 1999, with slightly different box art.
-In 2012, Superfrog was, along with other games by Team17, released as a legitimate digital download from GoodOldGames.com, this version being the first compatible with Windows.
+Eric W. Schwartz provided the animated introduction and closing scene.
+The release was popular enough to spawn an Amiga CD32 version, which could also be played on some Amiga computers fitted with a CD drive, since the code remained very similar.

+Due to its enduring popularity, it was then converted for the PC MS-DOS by Bubball Systems in 1994, this version lacked the animated introduction and shooting mini-game.
+The Amiga CD32 version was re-released as a budget game by Islona Software in 1999.
+In 2012, MS-DOS version of Superfrog has been, along with other games by Team17, released as a legitimate digital download from GOG.com, this version being the first compatible with Windows.

 Reception

 Team17's earlier games became relatively obscure after the release of the hugely popular Worms series, though many gamers remember Superfrog fondly for its solid gameplay, smooth scrolling, cartoon-quality graphics, and upbeat music by composer Allister Brimble.
 Although a relatively small release by the standards of blockbuster platformers like Sonic, it was well received and has retained a fan base which considers it an excellent example of the genre.